-Methane (CH4) – Generated by ruminants as a by-product of digestion (less than 5% comes from dung and effluent systems).
+Biogenic methane (CH4) – generated by ruminants as a by-product of digestion (less than 5% comes from dung and effluent systems).

 Not yet.
 Wetlands can be a source of emissions as well as storage areas for emissions.
 The complex biological dynamics of wetlands mean that there is not always a straightforward way of knowing whether an existing, or proposed wetland, will remove significant amounts of carbon from the atmosphere.

-Further work Is occurring in this space and wetlands could be included in the future once this information is more available and robust.
+Further work is occurring in this space and wetlands could be included in the future once this information is available.